Bullying Let’s Stop A Bullet Together

 - Do we say nothing, standby in silence?

-- We know we should speak up but are thankful not to be the target?
+- Do we know we should speak up but are thankful not to be the target?

 - Are we even aware that we are tormenting when bullying?